 As our bodies age, they tend to need more maintenance and repair work.
 Early retirees can expect to visit the good doctor more often in their fifties and early sixties than they did in their thirties and forties.
 The insurers and their actuaries know this and price your coverage accordingly.

 There may be options to mitigate an otherwise meteoric rise in this line item in your budget.
-Health sharing ministries have become more popular in recent years, and the purchase of a catastrophic plan will soon be allowed without an ACA penalty at any age, beginning in 2019.
+Health sharing ministries have become more popular in recent years, and the purchase of a catastrophic plan is now allowed without an ACA penalty at any age.
 If you remain active and healthy and can afford most but not all out-of-pocket costs (think cancer treatment or extended ICU stay), a catastrophic plan could make sense for you.

 Nonetheless, we’re budgeting $20,000 a year for healthcare coverage in the short term, understanding that the costs are rising faster than the rate of inflation, and even that number may be inadequate.

 Just going part-time, we’ve seen an uptick in our travel costs.
-We spent three weeks in Mexico not long ago, and we’re gearing up to spend most of February in Hawaii.
+We spent three weeks in Mexico not long ago, and we spent a few more weeks in Hawaii.
+We’ve also been to Honduras twice, and we travel as a family of four.
 If you start traveling more with kids, the costs can add up quickly!